 - You must be in good academic standing and you must receive a grade in the following courses before applying.
 The Application GPA upon which admissions decisions are made will be determined by equally weighting the GPA from these classes.
 (See policies below regarding AP courses, transfer courses, and old ME curriculum courses.)

-- Submit the required online application by the appropriate deadline:
+- Submit the required online application during the appropriate window:

-- By February 1 for Spring Term admission
+- February 1 to February 10 for Spring Term admission

-- By July 1 for Fall Semester admission
+- July 1 to July 10 for Fall Semester admission

-- By October 1 for Winter Semester admission
+- October 1 to October 10 for Winter Semester admission

 - Transfer Courses: If students have transferred equivalent courses from an ABET-accredited program, the grades from the transferred courses can be used in calculating the Application GPA.
 Alternatively, students MAY either (a) take the BYU equivalent or (b) take the next course in the sequence.
 Credit for non-ABET-accredited courses can count toward graduation, but cannot be used to calculate the Admissions GPA.
 Students MUST either (a) take the BYU equivalent course or (b) take the next course in the sequence.
 See Transfer Students for more information.

 - Acceptance Criteria: Only 240 students are granted acceptance to the professional program each year based on the Application GPA.
 Students may apply for admission more than once; however, each course may be retaken only ONE time (includes withdraws).
 When a course is retaken, the higher grade will be used to calculate the Application GPA.